-- Visit the ASUS website at www.asus.com to download the latest BIOS file for the motherboard - Save the BIOS file to a floppy disk or a USB flash disk, then restart the system. - 3.
-You can launch the EZ Flash 2 in two ways. - (1) Insert the floppy disk / USB flash disk that contains the BIOS file to the floppy disk drive or the USB port.
+- Visit the ASUS website at www.asus.com to download the latest BIOS file for this motherboard. - 2.
+Save the BIOS file to a floppy disk or USB flash disk, then restart the system. - 3.
+Launch EZ Flash 2 using either of the following methods. - Insert the floppy disk / USB flash disk that contains the BIOS file into the floppy disk drive or the USB port.